dawndrums/dawndrums/README.md

 We faced some issues with different components, such as PCB design or functionality errors.
 These are considered to be fixed in the next design iteration.

-For the divine and DawnOS projects, below are the most relevant changes and the actual status.
+For the divine and DawnOS projects, please refer to our [docs](https://docs.dawndrums.tn/docs/Current_state) for in-depth changes and the actual status.
-Please refer to our [docs](https://docs.dawndrums.tn/docs/Current_state) for in-depth changes.

 ## Licence GPL-3.0